Ian’s career is diverse, spanning private, public, sports, university, church and third sectors.

 Rosie was appointed as a Civil Service Commissioner on 1 June 2017.

 In 2011 she co-founded A Very Good Company (AVGC), a global social innovation agency that worked with brands to drive social change.
-Natalie is a board member of the London LEAP, London’s economic strategy board and the Old Oak and Park Royal Development Corporation (OPDC).
+Natalie is also a board member of the Old Oak and Park Royal Development Corporation (OPDC).

 Natalie was appointed as a Civil Service Commissioner on 1 June 2017.